 Do you need to book Norfolk Heritage Open Days events in advance?

 While there are some drop-in events, other events do need to be booked.
 Bookings open at 10:00 on 21 August.
 Some events can be booked through the Heritage Open Days website while others you need to book directly with the venue.

 With all the special events happening around the county for Norfolk Heritage Open Days, it wasn’t easy choosing a few to highlight.
 I focused on places that aren’t normally open to the public or are offering something a bit different.

-Some Norfolk museums and other attractions will have certain times when you can visit for free during the festival.
+Some Norfolk museums and other attractions will have certain times when you can visit for free and attend special talks during the festival.
 If you want to find out about more events and openings, you can find a complete list here.

 Best Norwich Heritage Open Day Events